Elon Musk anticipated renderings of the first commercial station built under Las Vegas by his tunnel company, The Boring Company.

 The € 52 million project is being completed at a speed of 30 meters per day.
 Once completed, it will have the capacity to carry up to 4.400 passengers per hour.
 When The Boring Company first opens the Convention Center Loop will use a variety of chauffeured Tesla vehicles, although it hopes to use fully autonomous shuttles eventually.

 "The system has the potential for future expansion and connectivity to resorts on the Strip, downtown Las Vegas, McCarran International Airport and beyond," he wrote. the authority of Las Vegas.
 The Boring Company claims that the tunnel system can transform the way people travel to cities around the world and has already made preliminary agreements with several cities in the United States.

-"A vast network of tunnels deep many levels would help relieve congestion in any city, no matter how big," says the company website.
-“The key to doing this work is to increase digging speed and lower costs to a tenth or less.
-This is the goal of The Boring Company ”.
+"A vast network of tunnels deep many levels would help alleviate congestion in any city, no matter how large it is," says the company website.
+"The key to doing this work is to increase excavation speed and lower costs to a tenth or less.
+That's the goal of The Boring Company."

 The first prototype tunnel was excavated for a cost of 10 million euros, already a significant improvement in the cost of current technologies.

 Excavation and recycling

 Another potential benefit of the excavation process of this tunnel network is that the earth removed by the tunnel boring machines can be used to produce bricks for building structures.
 "In typical tunneling projects, the excavated soil is sent offsite to disposal locations," the company says on its website.
 "This process is expensive, time-consuming, noisy and can be dangerous to the environment.
 The Boring Company has developed technologies to recycle the soil on site."